Best Weighted Blanket for Children: Top 5 of 2026 + Buying Guide

 Age and Body Weight

-For children aged 2 to 5 years: - Choose a lighter blanket, for example 2.5 kg, if they weigh between 20 and 30 kg.
+For children from 2 to 5 years old: - Choose a lighter blanket, for example 2.5 kg, if they weigh between 20 and 30 kg.

 For children aged 6 to 10 years: - A 3.5 kg blanket is suitable for children between 30 and 40 kg. - A 4.5 kg blanket may be suitable for children from 40 kg, depending on their height and comfort.